alimanfoo/ag1000g-bakeoff/challenges/1/README.md

 ### Evaluation

 Callsets will be explored to identify consistent causes of error, to assist algorithmic improvement.
-The precise method of evaluation will not be published until entries for this challenge are complete.
+The precise method of evaluation has not yet been finalised, and we welcome comments and discussion via [this issue](https://github.com/malariagen/ag1000g-bakeoff/issues/5).
 Evaluation will be based on Mendelian consistency and parsimony of inheritance.

 ### Submission